 One benefit of a half-round plastic frame is no visual obstruction when you peer over the top.
-Bottom rounds come in whimsical colors.
-If you have to wear readers, these will make you feel young instead of old.
+Bottom rounds come in whimsical colors and, if you have to wear readers, these will make you feel young.

 9. Boxy wire frames

 If you have a round face and features, the new boxy wire frames may suit you better.
 This style offers all the retro-bookish vibe with a more flattering geometry.